hala45/MovieChrome/README.md

 ## Design Description

 An IOS mobile app that will enable users to discover a variety of movies with unlimited and meaningful features.
 The app will provide the user with details about each movie by linking it to the API movie details official page.
+The Homepage contain filters such as Now Playing, Upcoming, Top Rated and Popular with Movie cards.
+The search page contains a search bar where the user can search movies by title or keyword.
 In addition, the app provides you with a news page where you can get the latest news headlines about the movie world in general without having to exit the app and search the internet.
 The user can also get trending movies by day/week and by countries to discover other countries movies taste.
 The app is not paid to use and its Ad free.

 ## Getting Started